jackdewinter/pymarkdown/newdocs/src/plugins/rule_md024.md

 ### Correctness

-While not common to the default installation of most parsers, a common extension to those parsers is to generate an `id` attribute for the heading element and/or an anchor tag based on the content of the heading element.
-Therefore, having two or more headings with the same text may confuse those generators, producing non-unique results for those anchors.
+Many Markdown parsers generate `id` attributes or anchor tags based on heading content.
+Having multiple headings with the same text produces non-unique anchors, which can break navigation and cause accessibility issues for readers relying on those links.

 ## Examples